RRFayad/node-ztm/README.md

       passport.authenticate("google", {
         failureRedirect: "/failure",
         successRedirect: "/",
-        session: false, // We will keep it as false just for now }),
+        session: false, // We will keep it as false just for now (as we are not controlling cookies) }),
       (req, res, next) => {
         console.log("Google called us back!!
 Yaay");